 Lyle was discharged from the Army on January 22, 1946.
 He and his wife became the parents of three daughters.
 To support his family, he worked as a sheet metal worker.
 The family resided in Owenton, Kentucky.

-Lyle C. Harlow passed away on May 12, 1984, in Lexington, Kentucky, and was buried at the Masonic Cemetery, Stamping Ground, Kentucky.
+Lyle C. Harlow passed away on May 12, 1984, in Lexington, Kentucky, and was buried at the Masonic Cemetery, Stamping Ground, Kentucky, on May 14, 1984.